 This is an opportunity for you to bring up any issues about comfort — or even change your mind about jacket length, lapel width or even design changes.

 The “test suit” is NOT made from your actual fabric of your suit.
-It will be a cheap cloth and the garment will be unfinished with raw hems and exposed seams.
+It is made with recycled wool cloth and the garment will be unfinished with raw hems and exposed seams.
 The purpose is to quickly learn about how the custom pattern we’ve developed for you fits your body and perfect it before going into final production.

 Pickup (15-20 minutes): When your final garment arrives, you’ll try it on and we’ll take another look to make sure it meets everyone’s satisfaction.
-We rarely need to perform alterations on these final garments when we use the “test suit”, however, if a subtle alteration is needed we can perform this gratis in 5-7 days.
+We rarely need to perform alterations on these final garments when we use the “test suit”, however, if a subtle alteration is needed we can perform this gratis in 5-7 days or sooner if needed.

 Timeline: Plan ahead.
 We prefer a total of 8 weeks from start to finish for first time clients.
 This gives us enough time to do a second fitting, make adjustments and work around everyone's schedule without any pressure.
 Book your appointment early and don't procrastinate.
 Repeat orders take about 4 weeks.